mlforsystems/mlforsystems.github.io/call_for_papers.md

 ---
 title: Call for Papers
 workshop_name: neurips2023
-site_description: Workshop on ML for Systems at NeurIPS 2022, December, New Orleans
+site_description: Workshop on ML for Systems at NeurIPS 2022, December 16, New Orleans Convention Center, 9:00AM-5:00PM, Room 211-213
-mini_site_description: Workshop on ML for Systems at NeurIPS '23, Dec
+mini_site_description: Workshop on ML for Systems at NeurIPS '23, Dec 16, Room 211-213
 site_title: ML For Systems
 ---
 <div class="inner clearfix">